-- A status quo budget, defined as no new positions or programs and a total amount of no more than the target budget (as defined by the budget instructions), shall be submitted by departments/agencies/offices.
+- A status quo budget, defined as no new positions and a total amount of no more Α. than the target budget (as defined by the budget instructions), shall be submitted by departments/agencies/offices.
 If there are contractual and/or mandatory increases above this target, departments/agencies/offices will be required to submit a reconciliation of the increases.
 FAS will provide a template for this reconciliation as a part of the budget instructions.
 The County Administrator may underfund certain line items, based on historical averages, as necessary to balance the budget.
 When work load levels have changed, or as appropriate based on financial challenges, the County Administrator may require written justification for status quo funding levels and may require the submittal of multiple budget scenarios including departmental reductions.
-In an effort to continuously evaluate opportunities to provide services more efficiently and cost-effectively, it is expected that all County departments, agencies, and offices will evaluate their operations (including the need to fill vacant positions) as a part of the budget process and throughout the course of the fiscal year.
-Given the continued uncertainty of the State budget, the County will seek to eliminate, or hold open, certain positions previously filled with persons that left as part of the ARO program. - B. The following definitions will be used to distinguish the various types of additional services or products:
+In an effort to continuously evaluate opportunities to provide services more efficiently and cost-effectively, it is expected that all County departments, agencies, and offices will evaluate their operations (including the need to fill vacant positions) as a part of the budget process and throughout the course of the fiscal year. - B. The following definitions will be used to distinguish the various types of additional services or products: